 Enterprises can create further opportunities for female employees by having flexible workplaces which enable women to have time to focus on employment and career, such as childcare arrangements.
 MATA's 2019 study recommends men and women "sharing the burden", employers investing in childcare for employees, and creating workplace environments which are sensitive to childcare.
-This could include raising awareness for men to take more of the burden of unpaid household work; offering per diems for childcare to enable women's inclusion, and/or ensuring that workplace meetings have facilities for women to be able to bring a carer and their child, in order to be able to participate more fully.
+This could include raising awareness for men to take more of the burden of unpaid household work; offering per diems for childcare to enable women's inclusion, ensuring that workplace meetings have facilities for women to be able to bring a carer and their child, in order to be able to participate more fully; and workplaces actually covering the costs for young children, including childcare costs.

 Both ADB and IFC recommend men and women sharing the burden of domestic responsibilities, as well as companies investing in childcare for employees.
-ADB recommends reducing the burden of unpaid work through investment in infrastructure and public goods and services; the provision of women-friendly, time-saving domestic appliances; and raising awareness on shared domestic responsibility between men and women in the household
+ADB recommends reducing the burden of unpaid work through investment in infrastructure and public goods and services; the provision of women-friendly, time-saving domestic appliances; and raising awareness on shared domestic responsibility between men and women in the household7